benjymous/annotations/sandman/sandman.09.md

 - Chris Siebenmann <cks@hawkwind.utcs.toronto.edu> thinks that Dream came off pretty well in this story, but in the women's story is portrayed as a real bastard.
 I was under the impression that Dream was a bastard in the men's story....
 - Joanna <JBird66680@aol.com> -- for the women's story
 - Ralf Hildebrandt added more details.
+- Richard Munn added a note about the decay of the story from The Sandman Companion.